MonkeyNerdCoding/Data-Warehouse-Sales-Order/README.md

 # Data-Warehouse-Sales-Order

-## 🔐 Chuẩn bị cấu hình BigQuery
+## 🔐 Setting Up BigQuery Configuration

-1. Vào Google Cloud Console → IAM & Admin → Service Accounts → tạo key mới định dạng `JSON`.
+1. Go to Google Cloud Console → IAM & Admin → Service Accounts → create a new key in **JSON format**.
-2. Tải file về và lưu vào `profiles/credentials.json`
+2. Download the key file and save it as `profiles/credentials.json`.
-3. Tạo file `profiles/profiles.yml` như sau:
+3. Create the `profiles/profiles.yml` file with the following content:

 dw_project:
   outputs: